Some Common Legal Terms

 Defendant: The person accused of committing a crime.

-Defense Attorney: The lawyer who represents the defendant in court.
+Defense Attorney: The lawyer who represents the defendant.

 Juvenile/Minor: A person who is under the age of 18.